hanelliotn/speech-gpt/README.md

 export OPENAI_API_KEY=<YOUR-OPENAI-API-KEY>
 ```

-Now, you are ready to use TalkGPT!
+Now, you are ready to use SpeechGPT!

 ## Instructions of Use